CesarAFC/Todov1/README.md

 This is a simple todo app that allows you to keep track of tasks that you need to complete.
 The app provides basic functionality for creating, editing, and deleting tasks.

 # Features
-Create new tasks
+* Create new tasks
-Edit existing tasks
+* Edit existing tasks
-Mark tasks as completed
+* Mark tasks as completed
-Delete tasks
+* Delete tasks
-View a list of all tasks
+* View a list of all tasks
+* Search tasks

 ## Installation
 ### To use this app, you will need to have Node.js and npm installed on your computer.